matatk/agrip/ldl/tutorial.md

 When you enter this map, you'll find a door in front of you and then a corridor, which has a set of steps at the end that lead (without a door) into a room with the rocket launcher.

 But those steps are very steep and&mdash;as you're using the entirety of "start2other" as a corridor&mdash;it would be much better if those steps filled the whole room rather than just a small part of it.
-You can make this happen, as follows…
+You can make this happen, as follows&hellip;

 ```xml
 <con wall='n' target='other' pos='t' elevtype='stairs' extent='+' />